davidung221/nsw_crime_project/docs/findings.md

 | 3 | 5.05% | 7,278.30 |
 | 4 (highest) | 7.78% | 12,213.26 |

-The relationship is monotonic — each quartile step up in unemployment corresponds to a step up in crime rate, with no reversals.
-The highest- unemployment quartile shows a per-capita rate roughly **three times** that of the lowest-unemployment quartile — a clearer and more visually compelling presentation of the same relationship captured in the correlation coefficient above.
+The relationship is monotonic, with each quartile in unemployment corresponding to an increase in crime rate.
+The highest- unemployment quartile shows a per-capita rate roughly **three times** that of the lowest-unemployment quartile.

 ---

 ## Limitations

-- Per-capita and correlation analysis uses a single census year (2021) and is not a trend over time — population data for other years was not available.
+- Per-capita and correlation analysis uses a single census year (2021) and is not a trend over time.
+Population data for other years was not available.
 - Correlation does not imply causation.
 Several plausible confounders (population density, foot traffic, offence-type mix, reporting differences) were not controlled for.
-- Year 12 completion rate is calculated against total population rather than working-age population, since age-bracketed population data wasn't available — this likely understates the true completion rate in suburbs with younger populations.
+- Year 12 completion rate is calculated against total population rather than working-age population.
+This likely understates the true completion rate in suburbs with younger populations.
+- All incident data reflects offences recorded by police, not all offences that occurred.
+Reporting rates can vary by various factors, including; offence type, community trust in police, policing intensity, and may not be uniform across suburbs or over the 30-year period covered by the NSW-wide analysis.
+- Category definitions and recording practices may have changed over the 30-year period analysed (1995-2025).
+Some of the shift in offence composition over time (e.g. the emergence of "breach bail conditions" and domestic violence assault as top-10 categories) may partly reflect legislative or recording changes rather than purely behavioural change.
+- 2026 is excluded from all year-based comparisons, as the dataset covers only part of that year.
+- Income and unemployment are likely correlated with each other, so their individual correlation results should not be read as two independent confirmations of a socioeconomic-disadvantage effect.